dataleonlabs/yap/docs/guide.md

 });
 ```

-### Context, Request and Response
+### Context, request and response

-Each middleware receives a Yap `Context` object that encapsulates an incoming
+Each middleware receives a YAP `Context` object that encapsulates an incoming
-http aws lambda trigger message and the corresponding response to that message.  `ctx` is often used
+HTTP AWS Lambda trigger message and the corresponding response to that message.  `ctx` is often used
 as the parameter name for the context object similar to koa or ExpressJS.

 ```js
 app.use(async (ctx, next) => { await next(); });
 ```

-Yap provides a `Request` object as the `request` property of the `Context`.
+YAP provides a `Request` object as the `request` property of the `Context`.

 ### Connectors

 API management is the process of creating and publishing web application programming interfaces (APIs), enforcing their usage policies, controlling access, nurturing the subscriber community, collecting and analyzing usage statistics, and reporting performance.
-API Management provides the core competencies to ensure a successful API program through developer engagement, business insights, analytics, security, and protection.
+API management provides the core competencies to ensure a successful API program through developer engagement, business insights, analytics, security, and protection.

 ### Policies

 It’s important to realize that exposing your API services makes easier to manage them.
 Why?
 When you keep your API policies separate, you ensure control over their performance and delivery.
 Independence is the key to your API policies’ success and future deployment.

 Further, it’s important to modernize your API strategy.
 Keeping API well-structured prevents overexposing API that results in stucking in little things.
 Unifying API policies simplifies API management.

 ### Application

-A Yap application is an object containing an array of middleware functions and policies which are composed and executed in a stack-like manner upon request.
+YAP application is an object containing an array of middleware functions and policies which are composed and executed in a stack-like manner upon request.
 Yap is similar to many other middleware systems that you may have encountered such as Koa, Connect.

-The obligatory hello world application:
+The obligatory hello-world application:

 ```
 const Yap = require('@youngapp/yap');